librenms/librenms/doc/Extensions/Applications.md

 7: Restart or reload cron on your system.

 8: On the device page in Librenms, edit your host and check `Fail2ban` under the Applications tab.

+In regards to the totals graphed there are two variables banned and firewalled.
+Firewalled is a count of banned entries the firewall for fail2ban and banned is the currently banned total from fail2ban-client.
+Both are graphed as the total will diverge with some configurations when fail2ban fails to see if a IP is in more than one jail when unbanning it.
+This is most likely to happen when the recidive is in use.